CarsonDavis/CarsonDavis.github.io/docs/writing-posts.md

 5. Once loaded, JS swaps `src` to the full image and adds class `lqip-loaded`
 6. CSS transitions blur to 0 and scale to 1 over 0.3 seconds

-If the LQIP doesn't exist yet (Lambda hasn't processed it), the `onerror` handler falls back to loading the full image directly.
-The page still works — you just don't get the blur effect.
+If the full image fails to preload, the `onerror` handler swaps to the full image URL anyway — graceful degradation.
+The page still works; you just don't get the blur effect.

 ## Common Patterns